What Happens If It Rains On Your Wedding Day?

 Embrace the Experience

 As a wedding photographer, I understand better than most people just how devastating it can be to wake-up to rain on your wedding day, especially if you planned an outdoor ceremony or reception.
 Yet, worrying about it will not change the weather.
 If it rains on your wedding day, embracing the experience is the best way to make a disappointing day into a wonderful experience.
 Yes, that can be easier said than done, especially if you're worried about your dress getting wet or muddy.
 Rain, though, can provide for some beautiful wedding day memories and pictures.
 Even though the ideal situation is not to get wet, overcast weather makes for great lighting and rain coming down looks gorgeous in wedding photos.
+You can stock up on some cute umbrellas too!
+(Check out these Kate Spade Umbrellas: Love Is In The Air & Rain Check?)

 The good thing is that rain never needs to ruin your wedding day.
 If you are able to roll with the experience, you may find that rain actually made your wedding day an even better experience than you ever imagined.
 Plus, the little things that seemingly go wrong, such as rain, create the stories you'll be sharing with your family and friends for years to come, likely with a smile and a feeling of gratitude for the experience.